akamath-1/ECG-Monitor/README.md

 ## Key Features

-Currently, this repository contains a **validation and testing framework** for ECG signal processing algorithms.
-The framework is designed to process two pre-recorded sources of ECG data: open-source ECG data available from PhysioNet's database*, and ECG data collected via the AD8232-ESP32 module.
-It implements the following key features:

-- **Multi-source validation** - Compares the peaks and BPM values calculated from batch-processed ECG data and real-time streaming (as well ground-truth annotations when applicable) to verify algorithm consistency across processing methods
+Currently, this repository contains two complementary systems: a **real-time prototype monitoring system** and a **validation and testing framework**.
+These two systems share the same processing pipeline, but use separate ECG data sources, detailed below:

+1. **Real-Time Prototype Monitoring System** - Acquires live ECG data directly from the AD8232 sensor via ESP32
+2. **Validation & Testing Framework** - Processes pre-recorded ECG datasets (PhysioNet clinical data* or previously collected AD8232 recordings)

+#### Both systems implement the following key features, unless otherwise specified:

+#### **Signal Processing & Analysis:**
+- **Pan-Tompkins R-peak detection** - Calculation method for R-peak detection
+- **Heart rate monitoring** - Real-time instantaneous and windowed BPM calculation
+- **Automated firmware generation** - Dynamic creation and flashing of ESP32 firmware with embedded datasets (validation framework only)

+#### **Data Transport & Communication:**
+- **Dual transport methods** - Streaming via both USB/UART (wired) and BLE (wireless)
-- **Real-time visualization** - Live ECG plotting with PyQt5/pyqtgraph
+- **Real-time visualization** - Live ECG plotting with PyQt5/pyqtgraph during data acquisition

-- **Pan-Tompkins algorithm** - Calculation method for R-peak detection
+#### **Data Validation:**
+- **Multi-method comparison** - Compares R-peaks and BPM from:
+  - Ground-truth annotations (PhysioNet only)
+  - Batch-processed data (software-only, full dataset)
+  - Real-time processed data (hardware-in-the-loop validation)
+- **Automated validation plots** - Overlays graphs of ECG signals with color-coded R-peaks and BPM trends
-- **Data logging** - CSV outputs for all processing stages
+- **Data logging** - Outputs CSVs for all processing stages with metadata tracking

-### Hardware Testing
+### **Hardware Testing Capabilities:**
-- **Hardware-in-the-loop** - Test firmware with real physiological data collected under various test conditions (rest, movement, post-exercise)
+- **Physiological condition testing** - Collect and validate data under various states (rest, walking, jogging, post-exercise)
-- **Heart rate monitoring** - Instantaneous and windowed BPM calculation
-- **Automated comparison** - Validation of results of batch-processed data vs. data processed in real-time
+- **Hardware-in-the-loop validation** - Tests complete signal chain (sensor → MCU → streaming → analysis (prototype monitoring system only))

 *Note: PhysioNet ECG datasets include a source of ground-truth annotations, which are parsed and included in post-processing analysis of ECG data.
 Datasets collected with the AD8232-ESP32 module do not have this annotation.
 Further details about development approach and data validation processes are included in the [**Validation Guide**](docs/VALIDATION.md) section of the repository.

-**Work in progress:** I am now working on transitioning to wireless data transmission and battery power for the system.
-The elimination of cable usage will increase portability and allow me to flexibly collect ECG datasets under various physiological conditions (rest, movement, post-exercise), which can then be used to further optimize the beat-detection algorithm (i.e. enhancing filtering, drift detection, specifically tailored to data collected from the AD8232 AFE).
+**Work in progress:** I am now working on implementing design changes (across hardware, firmware, and software) to the prototype monitoring system to reduce signal noise in AFE-collected data (which is particulary noticeable during movement).
+I am currently using a 5V-USB battery pack to power the system, but will soon integrate a Lithium battery source into the system.
+Updates to the system will be logged in [CHANGELOG.MD](#changelog.md).

 ---

 ## Documentation